-Thank you for your interest in my site!
+Thank you for your interest in coaching!
 I became a coach because I love working 1-on-1 with people.
-I strive to co-create a positive space where clients can explore and achieve their vision for more vibrant health.
+I strive to co-create a positive space where we can explore and achieve your vision for more vibrant health.

 I believe that each of my clients is innately resourceful, creative and whole.
 I love the process of watching someone rediscover their strengths and connect to the values that ground and guide them.